TiendaNube/api-docs/resources/webhook.md

 Webhook
 =======

 A Webhook is a tool that allows you to receive a notification for a certain event.
-It allows you to register an *http* or *https* URL which will receive the event data, stored in JSON.
+It allows you to register an *https* URL which will receive the event data, stored in JSON.
 Webhooks can be registered for the following events:

 | Category       | Events                                                                                           |
 | -------------- | ------------------------------------------------------------------------------------------------ |